Goose (American band): Rise to prominence: 2019–2023

 The band garnered praise for their performance at the 2019 edition of The Peach Music Festival, which gained them popularity in the jam band scene and has been viewed over 420,000 times on YouTube/Facebook as of March 2023.
 In January 2020 the band played two well received late night performances at Dead & Company's Playing in the Sand event in Mexico.
 The band's rise in popularity resulted in booking larger venues for their 2020 tour, such as the Bowery Ballroom in New York City, but they canceled the tour after the COVID-19 pandemic shut down live music performances worldwide.
 Instead, the band livestreamed eight concerts without an audience from a barn in Connecticut in June 2020, called the Bingo Tour.
 The Bingo Tour grossed more than $100,000 for the band.

 Goose released a 20-minute jam version of the Vampire Weekend song "2021" in February 2021 at the request of Vampire Weekend singer Ezra Koenig, who is a fan of the group.

-Following the pandemic, Goose booked a series of performances at large venues in 2021 and 2022, such as Radio City Music Hall in New York, Red Rocks Amphitheatre in Morrison, Colorado, and their first-ever arena concerts at the Mohegan Sun Arena in their native Connecticut.
+Following the pandemic, Goose booked a series of performances at larger venues in 2021 and 2022, such as Radio City Music Hall in New York, Red Rocks Amphitheatre in Morrison, Colorado, and their first-ever arena concerts at the Mohegan Sun Arena in their native Connecticut.
 On June 24 and 25, 2022, Goose played two shows at Radio City Music Hall.
 The June 25 concert featured appearances by Father John Misty, and Phish guitarist and lead singer Trey Anastasio, the latter of whom played with Goose for their entire third set.
 Goose and the Trey Anastasio Band performed together in an eight-date co-headlining tour in November 2022.